 Revise for your mock exams.
 There is no doubt that students who work hard in preparing for their mock exams will ultimately make the most progress.

 Central pillars to success

-- Establish plans for September 2023 as early as possible.
+- Establish plans for September 2024 as early as possible.

 - Begin revision now.

 - Work hard in class.

 - Complete all homework.

-- Ensure that your focus is on success at GCSE.
-Don't be distracted by issues that are not about learning and progress.
+- Ensure that your focus is increasingly on success at GCSE.

-- Attend school as much as possible.
+Attend school.

 Next Step